-    - If you are an Association or other membership based business “Exit Interviews” and “New Member Interviews” should be conducted as they will yield a wealth of practical, actionable ideas.
+- If you are a membership based Association “Exit Interviews” and “New Member Interviews” should be conducted as they will yield a wealth of practical, actionable ideas.

 At this stage we are concerned with generating a comprehensive list of opportunities.
 Later in the process we will prioritize these and develop action plans.

 How To Facilitate a SWOT Analysis | Threats

 Threats are another area where we have revised our approach significantly.

 We use a “pre-mortem” to identify threats.
 We do this late in the process, after we have set priorities and established an action plan.
 We tell the participants that we can see the future and that;

 “Things did not turn out exactly as you had hoped and planned“

 We then tell them that the crystal ball is hazy and that we don’t know what went wrong or why.
 We then break them out in groups and challenge them to figure out what went wrong and why.
 The group’s draw on everything you have learned in the process to date.
 The results of the Environmental Scan, the other part of the SWOT. etc.

 I am always amazed at how consistent the answers are when we reassemble as one group.
 We seem to know what the threats are, but do we talk about them?
 More importantly do we take action?